Supermarine: New designs

-Post World War II
+Post-World War II

 Following the end of the war with no further need for dispersal of production the Itchen works was rebuilt but not the Woolston works.
 The manufacturing facilities were split into the Southern (Chilbolton, Eastleigh, Hursley and Itchen) under Leonard Gooch and Northern (South Marston and Trowbridge) under Stuart Lefevre.

-With little demand for flying boats and lacking expertise in large multi-engined aircraft Supermarine concentrated on jet fighters, building the Royal Navy's first jet fighter, the Attacker.
+With little demand for flying boats and lacking expertise in large multi-engined aircraft Supermarine concentrated on jet fighters, building the Royal Navy's first jet fighter, the Supermarine Attacker.
 To expedite its development Smith used the wings of Spiteful mated to a new fuselage housing a Nene engine.
 It served front line squadrons aboard aircraft carriers and RNVR squadrons at shore bases.
 The Attacker was followed by the more advanced Swift which served in the fighter and photo-reconnaissance roles.

 The last aircraft to bear the Supermarine name was the Scimitar, the final examples of which were delivered in 1957.

 In the late 1950s Supermarine became engaged in non-aviation related work ranging from film equipment to hovercraft (from 1961).
 The Vickers-Armstrongs VA-3 hovercraft which was constructed in the reconstructed Itchen works.

 In the consolidation of British aircraft manufacturing in the late 1950s, Vickers-Armstrongs (Aircraft) became a part of the British Aircraft Corporation in 1960 and the individual manufacturing heritage names were lost.

 A separate Supermarine design office continued to exist at Weybridge until 1957 when many staff were absorbed into the main Vickers-Armstrongs organisation or relocated to the new Supermarine headquarters at South Marston in Wiltshire.
 In response to government specification GOR.339, Vickers-Armstrongs whose design team largely consisted of ex-Supermarine engineers (based in Weybridge) offered the Type 571.
 This design was eventually merged with that proposed by English-Electric/Short design to create the final design for the BAC TSR-2.